thonny/thonny/packaging/mac/readme_build.txt

 Steps 1...3 need to be done once per new Python version.

-4. Run create_dist_bundle.sh.
-This will pip-install newest Thonny into the Python copied into ~/thonny_template_build_37 and create a distribution bundle under dist.
+4. Run create_release.sh.
+This will pip-install newest Thonny into the Python copied into ~/thonny_template_build_37 and create distribution packages under dist.
 	This step needs to be done once after uploading new version of Thonny into PyPI.